 It is a preconceived notion that, if you hang out with a lot of people and travel with a bunch of people, you can have a lot of fun and you experience some thrilling moments.

-YES, travelling in a group or with family has its own advantages but travelling solo has its own perks.
+YES, travelling in a group or with family has its own advantages but travelling alone has its own perks.
 I went on my first solo trip back in 2013 and I never looked back since then.
-Travelling solo can change your life forever and maybe your travel style also.
-Solo travel offers a plethora of benefits that will make your trip more pleasurable.

 Here are reasons, why you should travel solo at least once in a lifetime?